Website technical difficulties

 Gladstone’s Land is a traditional 16th-century tenement building.
 It has been a commercial and social hub for more than 500 years and has witnessed momentous social and political change as well as war, fire and disease.

-A visit to Gladstone’s Land provides a unique opportunity to experience how people lived in Edinburgh’s Old Town between the 17th and 20th centuries as well as the importance of trade to the city.
+A visit to Gladstone’s Land provides a unique opportunity to experience how people lived in Edinburgh’s Old Town between the 17th and 20th centuries.

 Possible topics

-We also welcome foreign language schools and university groups – please contact us at gladstonesland@nts.org.uk to discuss your requirements and costs.
+We also welcome foreign language schools and university groups.
+Please email us at gladstonesland@nts.org.uk to discuss your requirements and costs.

 Resources for schools

-• Resource packs containing background historical information for each session are available on request.
+• Pre-visit packs containing historical background information for each session are available upon request.

 Planning your class visit